drphilmarshall/Pangloss/README.md

 (Drill ~2 mins, Reconstruct ~10 mins)

 For more details of what the Pangloss scripts are doing, [start reading the code here.](https://github.com/drphilmarshall/Pangloss/wiki/Code-description)

+**Possible bug:**

+Unfortunantly, whilst cleaning-up our code so that it was easy to use/read, we introduced a bug in the reconstruction calibration lines of sight.
+We aren't 100% sure that we've fixed it yet.
+We apologize for this.

+The result of the bug is that kappa_h values are orders of magnitude too low for calibration lines of sight (typical total kappa_h value for a correctly processed line of sight is ~0.02) If anybody notices it please tell us!